Skip to Content

 Repetition of Alphabet While Doing Daily Task

-When my children were younger I used every opportunity imaginable to reinforce the alphabet with them.
+When my children were younger, I used every opportunity imaginable to reinforce the alphabet with them.

 Teach One Letter a Day